George Mudie (social reformer)

-George Mudie (1788 – unknown) was a Scottish social reformer, Owenite, co-operator, journalist and publisher.
+George Mudie (1788 – 1849+) was a Scottish social reformer, Owenite, co-operator, journalist and publisher.
 He founded one of the first co-operative communities in the United Kingdom and edited several publications in which he attacked the established theories of political economy.

 Biography

 Early life

 Mudie was born in Edinburgh in 1788.
 In 1812 he was a member of a discussion group that met in St Andrew's Chapel, Edinburgh, and he tried to persuade that group to form a newsroom.
 When the group refused to take up this idea, he left Scotland and spent the next few years working as the editor of a succession of English provincial newspapers: The Nottingham Gazette, The Leeds Intelligencer, The Leeds Independent and The Leeds Gazette.
 In 1816, while living in Leeds, Mudie met Robert Owen and quickly became a supporter of the latter's co-operative principles and ideas for social reform.